jymeraz/Intro-to-Java/README.md

 Love: Nested for-loops give the user multiple options to input their choices of attending a corn maze.

+Maze: Recursively find the solution to a maze given in a .txt file.

 Music: Incorportates different variables into print statements.

 MyFileReader: Reads and prints the contents of a file.